M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/ObjVerEx/index.md

 * `ReplaceFiles` - replaces the current files on an object with the ones supplied.

-<p class="note">If an object is currently a <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~ObjectVersion~SingleFile.html">Single File Document</a> then it must be changed to a <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~SetSingleFileObject.html">multi-file-document</a> before calling ReplaceFiles with multiple documents.</p>
+If an object is currently a <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~ObjectVersion~SingleFile.html">Single File Document</a> then it must be changed to a <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~SetSingleFileObject.html">multi-file-document</a> before calling ReplaceFiles with multiple documents.
+{:.note}

 ## Permissions